-Ballet 3 (ages 10-13): This level of training is designed for children who want to advance their studies and, for girls, prepares them for pointe.
+Ballet 3B, 3A, 4, 5 (Recommended for ages 10-13): This level of training is designed for children who want to advance their studies and, for girls, prepares them for pointe.
 The traditional ballet class format of barre followed by center exercises is used.
 Correct placement and turnout continue to be emphasized.
 Students who want to go on pointe must attend at least three classes a week in order to build the necessary strength.
 Pointe work traditionally begins at level 4.
 The difference between 3A and 3B is their ability to execute technique properly.

-Ballet 4B, 4, Pre-Professional 1, and Pre-Professional 2 (age not applicable): This level of training is designed for children who have gained a solid technical foundation and knowledge of ballet.
+Pre Professional Division (or "PPD") (Levels: Advanced and Intermediate): Our Pre-Professional levels are designed for children who have gained a solid technical foundation and knowledge of ballet.
 The traditional ballet class format of barre followed by center exercises is used.
 Correct placement and turnout continue to be emphasized.

-Strength/Stretch (ages 7+): Strength/Stretch Class is designed with two primary intentions: First and foremost is the health and well being of the dancer, by developing full body strength and flexibility in congruence with proper biomechanics in relation to our anatomy and physics.
+Body Conditioning (Levels: 5, PPD): Designed with two primary intentions: First and foremost is the health and well being of the dancer, by developing full body strength and flexibility in congruence with proper biomechanics in relation to our anatomy and physics.
 Second is specific strength and conditioning exercises to improve and enhance dance training.
 With the integration of these two intentions dancers learn how to improve their longevity by developing better functioning bodies more suitable to the demands of ballet.

-Pre-Professional 3 Contemporary (age not applicable): This class incorporates Ballet, Lyrical, Jazz, and Contemporary techniques and curriculum and requires a high level of proficiency in both Ballet and Contemporary dance forms, artistic expression, and performance.
+Contemporary (Levels: PPD, 5, 4, 3A, 3B, 2, 1): This class incorporates Ballet, Lyrical, Jazz, and Contemporary techniques and curriculum and requires a high level of proficiency in both Ballet and Contemporary dance forms, artistic expression, and performance.